"RECENT ACTIVITIES OF THE ANTITRUST

 More recently, the Department filed a case against Vision Service Plan challenging its use of an MFN requirement in 42 states and the District of Columbia.
 Like Delta Dental, Vision Service Plan ("VSP") required optometrists that wanted to accept its enrollees as patients to agree to an MFN provision in their provider contract with the plan.
 Because VSP accounts for a substantial portion of its providers' business, its enforcement of the MFN provision deterred the large number of optometrists who participated in VSP's provider panel from offering larger discounts to new, lower-priced Vision insurance plans, thus discouraging entry into the market by such plans.
 As in the Delta Dental case, a consent decree was filed with the complaint.
 That proposed decree currently is pending before Judge Jackson of the Federal Court here in Washington, D.C.

 Some court decisions, such as the first circuit's 1989 Ocean State decision, have adopted a rather limited view of the circumstances in which an MFN provision violates the antitrust laws.
 We believe, however, that these clauses are harmful to consumers whenever they have the effects I have described with respect to the Delta Dental and Vision Service Plan cases.
 The Department has a number of ongoing investigations into MFN clauses around the country, and we will continue to challenge such agreements whenever they are likely to have those anticompetitive effects.
+IV.
+Conclusion

 In closing, let me emphasize again that the health care industry is undergoing dramatic changes as it moves away from traditional indemnity insurance to selective contracting by larger, better informed, price-sensitive purchasers.
 These changes have made it possible for market forces to promote in health care some of the same cost-controlling benefits for consumers they have promoted in other sectors of our economy.
 Ultimately, those competitive market forces should help to restrain health care costs, while rewarding efficient, high-quality innovative health care providers.
 For that reason, I believe that competition, protected by sound antitrust enforcement, will continue to play a critical role in our evolving health care system.